Upcycling: give your clothes a second life

 Upcycling requires a change in brand behavior.

 For example, Patagonia was the first outdoor clothing brand to make polyester canvas from plastic bottles.
-In 2017, it decided to streamline its t-shirt ranges, so that from spring 2018, it will offer only two options: 100% organic cotton, and a recycled cotton/polyester blend.
-The brand explicitly recognizes that organic cotton has a negative impact on the environment and takes action to limit its footprint.
+In 2017, it decided to streamline its T-shirt lines, so that starting in spring 2018, it will offer only two options: 100% organic cotton, and a cotton/recycled polyester blend.
+The brand explicitly acknowledges that organic cotton has a negative impact on the environment and is taking action to limit its footprint.

-To give you an idea: a 250 gram t-shirt requires around 2,500 liters of water; an 800 gram pair of jeans requires 8,000 liters just for irrigation.
-This is an average calculated by the Water Footprint Network of corporate and academic partners.
+To give you an idea: a 250 gram T-shirt requires about 2,500 liters of water; a pair of 800 gram jeans requires 8,000 liters just for irrigation.
+This is an average calculated by the Water Footprint Network of corporate and university partners.

-Upcycling also involves a change in consumer behavior.
-Let's be clear: there is no fast fashion without fashion victims .
-To help you get the hang of it, Love Your Clothes , an initiative of the Wrap association, offers information to consumers at each stage of the process, from smarter purchasing, repair, personalization of clothing, to upcycling. .
+Upcycling also involves changing consumer behavior.
+Let's be clear: there's no fast fashion without fashion victims .
+To help you quit, Love Your Clothes , an initiative of the Wrap association, offers consumers information at every stage of the process, from smarter shopping, repair, customization of clothing, to upcycling.

 The Wrap site also offers a buying guide based on the parts you are looking for.